OpenPonk/openponk.github.io/docs/dev/installation.md

 The script will complain about conflicts, allow them\.

-I strongly suggest adding this to a startup script — e\.g\. when your new image contains "DynaCASE" in it's name it will automatically download and setup everything\.
+I strongly suggest adding this to a startup script — e\.g\. when your new image contains "OpenPonk" in it's name it will automatically download and setup everything\.

 &nbsp;